ReevesLab/CytoDRAV/README.md

 # CytoDRAV
 Dimensionality Reduction and Visualization for Flow Cytometry

+ * Please see the [Development branch](https://github.com/ReevesLab/CytoDRAV/tree/Development) for beta version of CytoDRAV.
+This version has a new feature, plotting a density overlay on the bh-SNE results.
+This branch also contains a new section on the "About" tab that summarizes the parameters used for the analysis.

 ## Installation
 If you are on a linux system please skip to step 2.
 I have not tested this with Windows but as long as you can make and gcc you can install CytoDRAV.